TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-terasic-de4/README.txt

 ------------------------
 * To simulate the design with ModelSim or Riviera first set the GRLIB_SIMULATOR environment variable accordingly (see GRLIB documentation).
-The simulation uses a simplified DDR2 controller.
+The simulation uses a simplified DDR2 controller:
-  Please note that Ethernet doesn't work during simulation and must be
-  disabled:

     make vsim [or make riviera]